Skip to content

 This course provides students with a working knowledge of medical terminology by exploring the root words, suffixes and prefixes of the vocabulary used in healthcare settings.
 Students review the nervous, skeletal, cardiovascular, muscle and other major systems of the human body, and they discuss terms related to physiology, anatomy, and pathological conditions.

-Restorative Justice Concentration Courses – 12 credits
+Restorative Justice Concentration – Required Courses

 Credits